tcltk/tcl/doc/markdown/tcltest.md

 : Registers *mode* as a new legal value of the **-match** option to **test**.
 When the **-match** *mode* option is passed to **test**, the script *script* will be evaluated to compare the actual result of evaluating the body of the test to the expected result.
 To perform the match, the *script* is completed with two additional words, the expected result, and the actual result, and the completed script is evaluated in the global namespace.
 The completed script is expected to return a boolean value indicating whether or not the results match.
 The built-in matching modes of **test** are **exact**, [glob], and [regexp].

 **testConstraint** *constraint* ?*boolean*?
 : Sets or returns the boolean value associated with the named *constraint*.
-See **TEST CONSTRAINTS** below for more information.
+See [Test constraints] below for more information.

 **interpreter** ?*executableName*?
 : Sets or returns the name of the executable to be [exec]ed by **runAllTests** to run each test file when **configure -singleproc** is false.
 The default value for **interpreter** is the name of the currently running program as returned by [info nameofexecutable][info].